 We are exposed to credit risks and market risks related to changes to interest rates and foreign currency exchange rates, each of which could affect the value of our current assets and liabilities.
 We invest our cash equivalents in fixed rate, highly liquid and highly rated financial instruments such as guaranteed investment contracts, or GICs.
-At June 30, 2015, our cash and cash equivalents were held as GICs, the majority of which were denominated in U.S. dollars.
+At September 30, 2015, our cash and cash equivalents were held as cash.
 We do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio, due to the relative short-term nature of the investments.
 We have not entered into any forward currency contracts or other financial derivatives to hedge foreign exchange risk.
 We are subject to foreign exchange rate fluctuations that could have a material effect on our total net assets or net loss.
 We are exposed to interest rate cash flow risk on our cash and cash equivalents as these instruments bear interest on current market rates